 We call this: JERDE PLACEMAKING.

-Jon Jerde founded The Jerde Partnership in 1977 to pioneer a new design philosophy called "Placemaking" that would create communal places with heightened experiences.
-Whether designing large-scale, mixed-use urban districts or focusing on small-scale prototypes, experiences, not objects, are the focus.
-Believing that globalization has caused many of the world's cities to become generic, Jon's projects are designed to speak in the language of local culture, ensuring that each project is appropriate to the site and city.
-Using the city's urban fabric as a starting point, his projects share characteristics with the local context while creating a new identity and urban catalyst for their surroundings.
-Jon's projects have been recognized by the American Institute of Architects (AIA), the International Council of Shopping Centers, and two ministries of the Japanese government.
-Jon was named the first USC School of Architecture Distinguished Alumnus in 1985, and in 2000, the school established the Jon Adams Jerde, FAIA, Endowment toward a Chair in Architecture.
+Jon Jerde FAIA founded The Jerde Partnership in 1977 to pioneer a new design philosophy called "Placemaking" that would create communal places with heightened experiences.
+Whether design¬ing large-scale, mixed-use urban districts or focusing on small-scale prototypes, experiences, not objects, were the focus.
+Believing that globalization has caused many of the world's cities to become generic, Jon's projects were designed to speak in the language of local culture, ensuring that each project is appropriate to the site and city.
+Using the city's urban fabric as a starting point, his projects embraced characteristics of the local context while creating a new identity and urban catalyst for their surroundings.
+Jon was named the first USC School of Arch¬itecture Distinguished Alumnus in 1985, and in 2000, the school established the Jon Adams Jerde, FAIA, Endowment toward a Chair in Architecture.
 Jon was named an AIA Fellow in 1990 and received AIA/LA's Pacific Rim Award for global innovation and impact.
 Jon studied fine arts and engineering at the University of California, Los Angeles from 1957-58 and earned his Bachelor of Architecture degree from the University of Southern California in 1964.
+Jon established a legacy and succession plan with his firm partners over the last decade, and the current JERDE studio is led by senior shareholders with an average of 25 years each at the company.
+City making remains at the core of the firm’s philosophies and inherent in the many new places being designed and developed around the globe.

 John Simones joined Jerde in 1984 to work on the architecture and design of the Los Angeles Olympics.
 Since that time, he has become one of Jerde's lead urban designers and architects, master planning some of the firm's most complex and innovative projects.
 Working closely with founder Jon Jerde, Simones developed the original design for Universal City in Los Angeles, a master plan that has had considerable influence on the planning profession and that laid the groundwork for Universal CityWalk.
 After opening in 1993, the award-winning Universal CityWalk was dubbed the first "urban entertainment district," inspiring a new model in urban development.
 John's work has helped to evolve Jerde's placemaking design philosophy around the world.
 John earned a Bachelor of Science in Architecture, magna cum laude, from the University of Detroit and a Master of Architecture from the University of Southern California.